carabrook/blog/_posts/2017-09-12-rabies-in-madagascar.markdown

 layout: post
 title: Seeking an End to the Terror of Rabies in Madagascar
 date: 2016-05-05 00:00:00 +0300
-description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+description: She’s only seen one case in her lifetime, but she remembers the incident from five years prior as though it happened only yesterday.
+She shudders slightly as she recalls the raving man who staggered into her clinic, mouth foaming, limbs thrashing, only further agitated by attempts to calm his nerves and slake his thirst.
+“Tena natahotra ny rano izy,” she recollects.
+He was so afraid of water. # Add post description (optional)
 img: boys_w_dogs.jpg # Add image post (optional)
 tags: [Programming, Learn] # add tag
 link: https://blog.nationalgeographic.org/2016/05/05/seeking-an-end-to-the-terror-of-rabies-in-madagascar/